Who wins Chelsea keeper battle for FA Cup semi?

 Berger and Musovic, who have contracts lasting until 2024 and 2025 respectively, will be joined by Belgium's Nicky Evrard, 26, who has signed a pre-contract agreement with Chelsea.

-"Evrard would not have signed unless there was clarity and distinction between keepers, trying to win silverware as a starter or otherwise," says Brown-Finnis.
+"Evrard would not have signed unless there was clarity and distinction between keepers, trying to win silverware as a starter or otherwise," said Brown-Finnis.

 "I get why you would question why a player would want to arrive not as number one, but that is the life of a goalkeeper."